faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 ### How Does Data Flow in Switches?

 When a device connected to a switch wants to send data to another device on the same network, it **encapsulates data** into a **data link layer frame**.
 The source device then sends the frame to the switch to be forwarded.
 When the switch receives a frame, it examines the source MAC address of the frame.
-The switch **updates** it **MAC address table** with the **source MAC address** and the **incoming port** on which the frame was received.
+The switch checks its MAC address table to see if the source MAC address is already recorded.
+If the source MAC address is not in the table, the switch **updates** it **MAC address table** with the **source MAC address** and the **incoming port** on which the frame was received. **This is how a switch learns about MAC addresses (MAC address table learning)**.
 This process helps the switch maintain a record of which devices are connected to which ports.
+The MAC address table is dynamic and can change over time as devices connect or disconnect.
+If the same MAC address is seen on a different port, the table is updated to reflect the new port location.
 Before forwarding the frame, the switch performs a **lookup** in its **MAC address table** to determine the appropriate outgoing port for the **destination MAC address**.
 If the destination MAC address is already in the table, the switch knows the device's corresponding port and forwards the frame only to that port.
-If the destination MAC address is not found in the MAC address table, the switch follows different procedures based on the frame type :
+If the destination MAC address is **not found in the MAC address table**, the switch forwards the frame to **all ports except the incoming port (flooding)**.
+This is known as "*unknown unicast flooding*".
+After flooding the frame to all ports (except the incoming port), the switch relies on the receiving devices on those ports to process the frame :

+1) **Correct Destination Device** :

+- The correct destination device will recognize its own MAC address in the frame's destination MAC address field.
+- It will accept the frame and extract the encapsulated data from the frame.
+- The destination device processes the received data, which could involve displaying it on a screen, storing it in memory, or taking other appropriate actions.

+2) **Incorrect Destination Device** :

+- The incorrect destination devices will ignore or drop the frame since the destination MAC address doesn't match their own MAC address.

+The switch also follows different procedures based on the frame type :

-- **Unicast** : If the frame is unicast (sent to a specific device), the switch floods the frame out of all its ports except the incoming port.
-This ensures that the destination device will receive the frame, and the data will reach its intended recipient.
+- **Unicast** : If the frame is unicast (sent to a specific device or **one-to-one** communication), the switch performs a lookup in its MAC address table to determine the appropriate outgoing port for the destination MAC address.
-- **Broadcast** : If the frame is a broadcast frame (sent to all devices on the network), the switch broadcasts the frame out of all its ports.
+- **Broadcast** : If the frame is a broadcast frame (sent to all devices on the network or **one-to-all** communication), the switch broadcasts the frame out of all its ports.
 This ensures that all devices connected to the switch receive the broadcast data.
-- **Multicast** : If the frame is a multicast frame (sent to a specific group of devices), the switch uses special multicast MAC addresses to forward the frame only to members of that multicast group.
+- **Multicast** : If the frame is a multicast frame (sent to a specific group of devices or **one-to-many** communication), the switch uses special multicast MAC addresses to forward the frame only to members of that multicast group.
-Once the switch determines the appropriate outgoing port(s) for the frame, it forwards the frame only to those port(s).
-The destination device receives the frame and processes the encapsulated data.

 ## Virtual LANs (VLANs)

 VLANs (Virtual Local Area Networks) are a technology used to logically segment a **single physical switch** into **multiple virtual switches**, without requiring separate physical infrastructure.
 A VLAN is a logical partition of a Layer 2 (data link layer) network.
 This allows us to isolate traffic, improve security, and manage the network more efficiently.
-VLANs allow network administrators to **divide a large, flat network into smaller isolated segments**.
+VLANs allow network administrators to **divide a large, flat network into smaller**, **isolated segments**.
 Devices within the same VLAN can communicate with each other as if they were connected to the same physical switch, even if they are physically connected to different switches.
 Devices in one VLAN cannot directly communicate with devices in other VLANs, providing a level of isolation that helps prevent unauthorized access.
-For example, a device within the VLAN 10 cannot directly communicate with devices within VLAN 20.
+For example, a device within VLAN 10 cannot directly communicate with devices within VLAN 20.
 By dividing a network into multiple VLANs, broadcast domains are also segmented.
 Broadcast traffic is limited to devices within the same VLAN, reducing unnecessary broadcast traffic on the entire network.
 To identify which VLAN a frame belongs to, VLAN tagging is used.
 When a frame leaves a device in a VLAN, it is "*tagged*" with a VLAN identifier (VLAN ID).
+This tagging happens internally within the switch, and the frame is sent with the appropriate VLAN tag through the switch.
+In VLANs, tagging is the process of adding a special tag or identifier to [Ethernet](https://faridarif.github.io/posts/Ethernet/) frames to indicate which VLAN the frame belongs to.
 This process allows devices to communicate based on VLAN membership, regardless of their physical location.
 - **Default VLAN** : Most switches come with a default VLAN (usually VLAN 1) that includes all ports when they are not explicitly assigned to other VLANs.
 It's a best practice to avoid using VLAN 1 for user traffic due to security reasons and potential vulnerabilities associated with the default VLAN.
-- **Data VLAN** : Data VLANs are created to carry user traffic, such as data from computer, servers or other devices in a network.
+- **Data VLAN** : Data VLANs are created to carry user traffic, such as data from computers, servers, or other devices in a network.
 Data VLANs separate user traffic from other types of traffic, such as management traffic.
 - **Voice VLAN** : Voice VLANs are designed to support Voice over IP (VoIP) traffic from IP phones.
-These VLANs prioritize voice traffic to ensure high-quality voice communication and separate it form regular data traffic.
+These VLANs prioritize voice traffic to ensure high-quality voice communication and separate it from regular data traffic (user and management data traffic).
 - **Management VLAN** : The management VLAN is used for network management purposes, such as accessing and configuring switches remotely.
-Devices used for network management, such as SNMP servers, are typically placed in the management VLAN.
+Devices used for network management, such as SNMP (Simple Network Management Protocol) servers, are typically placed in the management VLAN.
 - **Native VLAN** : On a trunk link, one VLAN is designated as the "*native VLAN*".
 Frames belonging to the native VLAN are sent without a VLAN tag over the trunk.

-### Basic VLAN Configuration
+### Basic VLAN Configurations

-1) Creating VLAN :
+1) Creating a VLAN :

-- *VLANs are identified by a VLAN ID - a number between 1 to 1005 (Normal Range) and 1006 to 4096 (Extended Range)*
+- VLANs are identified by a VLAN ID - a number between 1 to 1005 (Normal Range) and 1006 to 4096 (Extended Range)

 ```bash
 Switch(config)# vlan <vlan-id>